Debian Working System for Docker

 - automated security patches using unattended-upgrades and needrestart

-- jgoerzen/debian-vnc - For systems that need X. debian-base-security, plus:
+- jgoerzen/debian-base-vnc - For systems that need X. debian-base-security, plus:

 - tightvncserver, xfonts-base, lwm, xterm, xdotool, xvnc4viewer